innolitics/rdm/rdm/init_files/documents/software_plan.md

 3. **Proof-Read Plan**

     Read through the software plan.
 Fix any typos.
 Correct any out-dated information.
-Check that all links work.
+Check that all the links work.

 4. **Activity Specification**